kage23/advent-of-code/README.md

-These are some of the things I wrote for December-Holiday-Approaching-Time Coding Challenge.
+These are some of the things I wrote for Advent of Code Coding Challenge.
 It's a typical [Create React App](https://github.com/facebook/create-react-app) project, so it you want to run it locally, run `npm install` and then `npm start`.